slugbyte/mold/README.md

 mold's arguments are broken down in to the four categorys commands, tasks, options, and flags. mold allways requires a command, and with the exception of `--version` all commands require a task.
 Tasks very in the number of options they require and flags they support.
-Flags are allways boolean truthy values, and can placed in mold's arguments in any order (begining, middle, end).
+Flags are allways boolean truthy values, and can be placed in mold's arguments in any order (begining, middle, end).

 Here is list of mold commands and their uses.
 * `--verson ` -- print mold's version